- Living Here

 New residential neighborhoods and commercial centers form an aesthetically pleasing community character.
-Residents and visitors are able to move safely through the City to ease conflicts between pedestrians, bicyclists, and automobile, and reduce suburban sprawl.
-The City and community work cooperatively together to promote tourism, access to local natural features and special events.
+Residents and visitors are able to move safely through the City to ease conflicts between pedestrians, bicyclists, and automobiles, and reduce suburban sprawl.
+The City and community work cooperatively together to promote tourism, access to local natural features, and special events.

 Take a deeper look at Stanwood History.

 A new train station opened in the fall of 2009.
 Near the station, visitors will find Ladders and Lace, Guilded Gallery, and many other unique shops within a one-block walk.
-Cotton Pickins’, a regionally recognized quilting shop, is just a block from the train station.
 When the hungry bug bites, Stanwood has Mammoth Burger, Amigo Mexican Restaurant, Jimmy’s Pizza and Pasta, and the Cookie Mill, just to name a few.
-If music is your thing, join us for the Stanwood Summer Concert Series or year-round live music at Loco Billy’s Wild Moon Saloon, plus karaoke at the Stanwood Hotel and Saloon.
+If music is your thing, join us for the Stanwood Summer Concert Series or karaoke at the Stanwood Hotel and Saloon.
 Stanwood farms feature fresh locally grown produce throughout the spring, summer, and fall.

 The Municipal Parking lot behind the Stanwood Police Station is the site for the Stanwood Farmer’s Market throughout the summer.
 The Twin City Idlers host a huge car show on the last Sunday in June.
 The first weekend in August is devoted to the Stanwood/Camano Fair, a country fair with all the animals and exhibits you would expect from a quality event.
 Stanwood also plays host to Movies in the Park.